 Clicking an item opens a lightbox where visitors can navigate through fullscreen images.
 Navigation is available via arrows and by use of the mouse wheel or keyboard.

 Expression includes custom image sizes, built-in social sharing, and 34 different background patterns.
 Pexeto also has an integration with WP/LR Sync.
-This integration lets you sync your Lightroom images with WordPress, so you can import your entire image library.
+This integration lets you sync your Lightroom images with WordPress so that you can import your entire image library.

-Branis integrates with the Unyson page builder to provide layout options.
+Branis integrates with the Unyson page builder to provide many different layout styles.
 Switch sidebar positions instantly and create custom layouts with the page builder.

 This WP theme also comes with one-click demo data imports.
 If you’re starting a new site, this is an excellent way to learn the theme and create the same display as seen in the live demo.